Institute Curriculum Committee (ICC)

-APC members are elected each spring by and from constituents.
+ICC members are elected each spring by and from constituents.
 Current members may be renewed by the Senate for up to two consecutive terms.
 See Nominations for details on deadlines and procedures and Standing Rules for renewal details.

-The incoming APC members elect a chair from among their faculty members (or another member by a two-thirds majority vote).
+The incoming ICC members elect a chair from among their faculty members.
 This chair is confirmed by majority vote of the Senate no later than its September meeting.